informatique-cdc/ebad/README.md

 EBAD is a project to run your batchs on remote server from a central place.

+:warning: To build EBAD please read this : :warning:

+You need a github token to get all maven package.
+Please read this article : https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry

 ## Getting Started
 These instructions womm get you a working application.